vita-student-projects/DLAV_2025_DD/README.md

 ---
 ## Milestone 2:
-In the milestone, we have the depth and semantic masks as additional data to improve our model.
+For this milestone, we have the depth and semantic masks as additional data to improve our model.

 ### Model Architecture
 - #### Image Encoder